Nathan-Handy/HandyDash/README.md

 To get started using HandyDash, simply:

 1. Download and unzip the <a href="https://github.com/Nathan-Handy/HandyDash/releases/tag/v1.0">HandyDash-v1.0 zip file</a> for your chosen platform.
-2. Run HandyDash.exe to load the UI.
+2. Run the HandyDash executable to start the application.
 3. Add and edit monitor configurations using the Plus and Cog icons shown.

 That's it!